Gap Seal Product Details

 Alkaloid water, even at higher temperatures, doesn’t harm this material.
 Another advantage of this material is the very low value of water pickup (max.
 0.8%).

-One drawbacks of using acetal resin in our gap seal is that it can’t be used to seal against oxidators and organic or inorganic acids (pH < 4).
+One drawback of using acetal resin in our gap seal is that it can’t be used to seal against oxidizing agents, organic or inorganic acids (pH < 4).

 There is no chance for a Gap Seal to protect against higher liquid levels and a pressure gradient between inside and outside of a Non-Contact Seal.
 Pressure gradients may be reduced or throttled but not sealed.

-For this type of requirement the Gap Seal may be filled with grease before the mounting to increase the sealing efficiency against dusty environment.
-Please mark your order “pregreased”.
-A certain amount of the grease may be moved out of the seal at rotating shaft.
+For this type of requirement the Gap Seal may be filled with grease before it mounts to increase the sealing efficiency against dusty environment.
+A certain amount of the grease may be moved out of the seal by rotating shafts.